wisaworks/front-porch/content/garden/mocs/index.md

 ---
 title: MOCs (Maps of Content)
-subtitle: MOCs are both an index of links and a narrative that connects ideas.
+description: MOCs are both an index of links and a narrative that connects ideas.
 ---